R3DV2/FantomKarma/index.md

 ## Welcome to Karma Coin

-Karma Coin is one of if not the first tokens on the FTM blockchain to share the wealth with charity.
-Come and support us all.
+Karma Coin is a community charity/nft/gambling/meme coin designed to give everyone involved good karma.
+Come support the fun and be a part of something great.

 ### Pre sale is live now